Did you know that the Sea Change wines range includes a duo of exciting, organic wines - the Bobal and Chardonnay in our ‘Sea Otter’ range.

 The result is a fruity gentle red, dark in colour, with a silky texture.

-Often characterized with complexed flavours and fruits like cherries, blueberries, plums, and even chocolate, Sea Change’s Organic Bobal has been highly commended by Vivino – one to look out for in upcoming wine awards, we think!
+Often characterized with complexed flavours and fruits like cherries, blueberries, plums, and even chocolate, Sea Change’s Organic Bobal has already been awarded a maximum of five stars in the Harpers Wine Awards 2022 and been highly commended by Vivino!

 THE SEA OTTER RANGE - CHARDONNAY